dimforge/ncollide/book/mesh_generation/README.md

 the subdivision of each spherical coordinate) to be transformed to a `TriMesh`;
 the `Cuboid` however requires a parameter equal to `()` because it does not require any user-defined informations to be discretized.

-##### Beware the margins!

-Be careful with the object [margin](../geometric_representations/README.html#Margins).
-If it is not zero it will either fail because it is will not yet implemented, or you will end up with a rounded mesh.